-But perhaps Rousseau goes to too great length when he argues from the internal beauties of the Gospels that they must have had a divine origin.
-What matters it whether they be infallibly inspired or not? whether they speak the actual events of In an age when the popular conception of womankind was most pure and exalted, it was possible for a Raphael and an Angelo to exist and transform the canvas into the breathing visions of beauty which inhabited their souls.
+All this is but an evidence of the thought and manners of the age.
+What else could you expect from a time when the court manners justified such luxury of personal adornment as "doublets of scarlet satin; cloaks of sable, costing a thousand ducats; velvet shoes, embroidered with gold and silver; boots with falling tops, from whence hung a cloud of lace, embroidered with figures of birds, animals, constellations, flowers in silver and gold, or precious stones"?
+In an age when the popular conception of womankind was most pure and exalted, it was possible for a Raphael and an Angelo to exist and transform the canvas into the breathing visions of beauty which inhabited their souls.
 But as mediæval Christianity, through the ideal of womanhood exhibited in the ennobling conceptions of Mother Mary, exalted all womankind and thus lifted her to a plane she had not before occupied in the world's history, so, by similar influences, strange to say, the once simple and tender conceptions of Jesus were transformed into those of cruelty, which were exhibited in the prevailing art.